Understanding Economic Inequality

 4. Build Your Network

 Connect with mentors, other entrepreneurs, and potential customers.
-Join local business groups and attend networking events.

 5. Seek Funding Strategically